docwarren/phenopacket-scraper-api/README.md

 	$ venv/bin/pip install -r requirements.txt

-Create your database and the superuser by running this from the root directory of phenopacketscraper:
+Create your database and the superuser by running this from the `phenopacketscraper/` directory of the repository:

 	$ python manage.py migrate
 	$ python manage.py createsuperuser